 The cloud provides the flexibility to meet variable compute, storage, and network requirements, anywhere, any time.
 You can increase capacity and add resources with almost limitless scalability.
-Many businesses seek to continuously lower capital and operating costs while simultaneously increase resource flexibility, service levels, and speed to market.
+Many businesses seek to continuously lower capital and operating costs while simultaneously increase IT resource flexibility, service levels, and speed to market.
 Cloud deployments are seen as a key driver in achieving these outcomes.

-The definition of the “cloud” varies greatly by provider, this paired with rapid technology and marketplace changes can lead to a lot of confusion around sourcing the best solution for your business.
+The definition of the “cloud” varies greatly by provider, this paired with rapid technology and marketplace changes can lead to a lot of confusion around sourcing the best IT managed services solution for your business.
 We help to bring clarity to this space by starting with a complete assessment to fully understand your application requirements and business goals.

 We are in a unique position to offer our clients a view into the cloud success of other organizations, industry trends, emerging technologies, and low pricing benchmarks.

 The current cloud landscape includes, but is not limited to:

 Public Cloud - highly scalable, standardized and shared infrastructure provide virtual machines on-demand

 Private Cloud – virtualized dedicated resources provide a higher degree of performance, control

 Bare Metal Cloud – standardized, dedicated, physical servers that offer performance, control and security, but can be deployed “on-demand”